AhmedMousa-ag/text_class_base_word2vec_rnn_tf_keras/README.md

 Only change this file if you would like to change the trained embedding layer.

-It downloads the the embedding layer and export environment variables for later when training the model.
+It downloads the the embedding layer and uses environment variables defined in dockerfile for later when training the model.

+If you would like to change embedding dim, please change it from the docker file ENV embed_dim=*** , availabe dim for this trained embedding are: 100, 300, and 500.

 ### app: